 Fig. 6 shows mean and edge user throughput for the trisector site network (red symbols) applying CL SU-MIMO (circle) and MU-MIMO (diamond) transmission techniques.
 Results for higher order hard-sectorized network are depicted in blue.
-Performance improvement in mean and edge user throughput up to 28% and 29% respectively can be observed when in the conventional tri-sector network additionally to SU- MU-MIMO is deployed.
-This can be attributed to the facts that sharp beams can be formed with 8Tx, the sufficiently high number of potential co-scheduled users for MU-MIMO pairing and the better opportunity in a large sector area to spatially separate served users.
-In contrast in the higher order hardsectorized network no improvement can be harvested from MU-MIMO deployment (blue symbols).
-The small reduction in the mean user throughput is offset by the gain in the edge user throughput and demonstrates the constraint effect of the limited MIMO feedbacks on a real link adaptation.
-On the other hand when comparing with conventional tri-sector network the higher order hard-sectorized network exhibits largely higher performance, namely by 92% and 37% (w.r.t.
+Performance improvement in mean and edge user throughput up to 28% and 29% respectively can be observed when in the conventional tri-sector network MU-MIMO is deployed.
+This can be attributed to the fact that sharp beams can be formed with 8Tx, thus generating a high number of potential co-scheduled users for MU-MIMO pairing and to the better opportunity in a large sector area to spatially separate served users.
+In contrast to this in the higher order hardsectorized network no improvement can be harvested from MU-MIMO deployment (blue symbols).
+The small reduction in the mean user throughput is offset by the gain in the edge user throughput and demonstrates the effect of the limited MIMO feedbacks on a real link adaptation.
+On the other hand when comparing with a conventional tri-sector network the higher order hard-sectorized network exhibits a largely higher performance, improved by 92% and 37% (w.r.t. performance of conventional tri-sector network) in mean and edge user throughput, respectively.